restatedev/sdk-java/README.md

   - Non-blocking HTTP servers
   - On AWS Lambda

+## Community

+* 🤗️ [Join our online community](https://discord.gg/skW3AZ6uGd) for help, sharing feedback and talking to the community.
-📖 Check out our [docs](https://docs.restate.dev) to get quickly started!
+* 📖 [Check out our documentation](https://docs.restate.dev) to get quickly started!

-🗣️ Join our [discord channel](https://discord.gg/skW3AZ6uGd) to talk to the community.
+* 📣 [Follow us on Twitter](https://twitter.com/restatedev) for staying up to date.
+* 🙋 [Create a GitHub issue](https://github.com/restatedev/sdk-java/issues) for requesting a new feature or reporting a problem.

-🏠 Visit our [GitHub org](https://github.com/restatedev) for more details.
+* 🏠 [Visit our GitHub org](https://github.com/restatedev) for exploring other repositories.

 ## Using the SDK